 Most consumers wouldn’t fill up a shopping cart in a bricks-and-mortar store and then abandon it in the middle of an aisle.
 However, the stakes are lower (and more anonymous) online.
 Most online shopping carts – 60 – 80% – are abandoned.
 A friendly email reminding a shopper about the items left in their cart can lower your cart abandon rate and bump up your conversion rate.
 You can automate the emails with apps like this Shopify plugin.

 19. Reduce form fields

 The common wisdom, that fewer form fields leads to more conversions, is true to a point.
 However, recent studies have shown that it’s important to understand which fields to cut and which to leave in.
-Ask the right questions (just not too many).
+Ask the right questions in the checkout process (just not too many).
 Use language that draws your visitors in, and you could find a big bump in your conversion rate.